alejo-c/live-wifislax/README.md

-# wifi-slax-os
+# live-wifislax
-Source of a web page for Wifi Slax Operative System
+Web page source for Live WifiSlax Operative System with database in a Google spreadsheet